red-rose06/Python_Lab_Programs/README.md

 # Python_Lab_Programs

-#Python programs I did in my Lab in the second semester.
+Python programs I wrote in my Lab in the second semester.